rockstor/rockstor-doc/soho.rst

 **Note: This USB flash drive is separate and not to be confused with the one mentioned earlier in the document.
-The earlier one can be as little as 1 GB and contains the RockStor installer.
+The earlier one can be as little as 1 GB and contains the Rockstor installer.
 After the installation, you'll unplug it and use it again only for another install.
-This separate drive needs to be at least 8 GB and will hold the RockStor operating system and must stay plugged permanently.**
+This separate drive needs to be at least 8 GB and will hold the Rockstor operating system and must stay plugged permanently.**

 **Note: All data will be completely erased from this USB flash drive.
 So backup